A scene where a character confesses things to a priest, whether or not they're (implicitly or explicitly) Catholic.

 - The beginning of Hitman 2: Silent Assassin, where 47 confesses his sins to the priest of the church he's living in.
 Said priest is kidnapped right after, forcing 47 to take appropriate measures.

-- In World of Warcraft, Argent Confesseor Paletress hears some of the tournament's confessions, although they're often personal doubts rather than sins (And a Forsaken who wants to get a rise out of her).
+- In World of Warcraft, Argent Confessor Paletress hears some of the tournament's confessions, although they're often personal doubts rather than sins (And a Forsaken who wants to get a rise out of her).

-- In the first true battle in the webcomic Concession, the anti-religious Joel casually walks into a confession booth and confesses his sins (murdering families, forcing a friend to commit pedophilia, etc.) before trying to kill Father Timothy with his alluded-to dark spiritual power.
+- In the first true battle in Concession, the anti-religious Joel casually walks into a confession booth and confesses his sins (murdering families, forcing a friend to commit pedophilia, etc.) before trying to kill Father Timothy with his alluded-to dark spiritual power.
 Oddly enough, the Father also has great spiritual power, and they fight to a psychic standstill.
 While separated by the confessional wall.
 Matt had also used the confessional earlier, looking for advice on his worries about his sexuality and his budding relationship with Joel.
 Father Tim warned him to stay away from Joel, but he didn't listen.